-Below are some sample posts which you can use on your social media channels (X, Facebook, etc.).
+Below are some sample posts which you can use on your social media channels (Twitter, Facebook, etc.).
 You are also encouraged to come up with your own messages.
-Remember that posts on X can only be up to 280 characters in length.
+Remember that tweets can only be up to 280 characters in length.